 Spray foam insulation mixes liquids that change into a foam on contact.
 Closed- or open-cell applications can be used in attics.

-Open-cell foam expands when applied, stopping cracks and other spaces that are hard to get to.
-It’s best for stopping air but isn’t 100 percent waterproof.
+Open-cell foam spreads when applied, stopping cracks and other spaces that are hard to get to.
+It’s best for blocking air but isn’t 100 percent waterproof.

 Both types of spray foam insulation may even help dampen noise.

 Loose fill insulation is blown in through special machinery, while batt insulation is rolls that can be cut to fit.
 Insulating material can contain fiberglass, cellulose, mineral wool and cotton.

 Insulation is ranked for its resistance to heat flow.
 This is also called the R-value.
 Particular levels are recommended based on where you live.

 All American Air Service Experts can help you identify what kind of insulation is best for the climate in Daytona Beach and your home’s needs.
 Our insulation installers deliver a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.